Kyle Allen (American football): 2014

 As a true freshman in 2014, Allen competed with Kenny Hill before the season for the starting quarterback position.
 Hill would win the job with Allen appearing in games as a backup.
 After the team lost three straight games in October, the competition was opened again prior to the game against Louisiana-Monroe, and Allen won the starting quarterback position.

 On September 14, 2014, he made his first appearance with the Aggies and threw for 122 yards, two touchdowns, and an interception.
-Allen helped lead the unranked Aggies past the #3 Auburn Tigers with for 277 yards and four touchdowns along with one interception in a 41–38 victory, ending Auburn's chances of making the playoffs and putting A&M back in the Top 25.
+Allen helped lead the unranked Aggies past the #3 Auburn Tigers with 277 yards and four touchdowns along with one interception in a 41–38 victory, ending Auburn's chances of making the playoffs and putting A&M back in the Top 25.

 Allen finished the season with a 3–2 win–loss record, including a Liberty Bowl win.
 He earned the MVP award for the bowl game.
 He finished his freshman season with 118 completions off 192 attempts for 1,322 passing yards, 16 touchdowns, and seven interceptions.